BradleyAWard/R-for-Data-Science/2-Workflow-Basics/Workflow-Basics.md

 function(argument1 = value1, argument2 = value2, ...)
 ```

-As an example, we can try using $\texttt{seq()}$, which makes regular sequences of numbers.
+As an example, we can try using `seq()`, which makes regular sequences of numbers.
 We can create a sequence of numbers from 1 to 10 using the following

 ```r
 # Sequence from 1 to 10